How is Diabetes related to amputation?

 When is amputation necessary?

-Not everyone with diabetes will need an amputation.
+Not everyone with Diabetes will need an amputation of somet type.
 If required, it is likely to be due to a wound or ulcer that did not heal on the foot or lower leg.
-Medical teams across the world are also trained on how to remove as little tissue as possible, so as not to further impact patients.
+Medical teams across the world are also trained on how to remove as little tissue as possible, so as not to further affect patients.

 If the surgery wound doesn’t heal, or blood flow to the limbs is not restored, surgeons may discuss a need to remove more tissue.